GlowPuff/your-journey/README.md

 Hit "New Game" at the title and load your level on the next screen.

 ## LIMITATIONS:
--no saving of game state
+-~~no saving of game state~~

--no Party management panel - the Party button does nothing
+-~~no Party management panel - the Party button does nothing~~

--battle map scenarios not supported - work on battle maps hasn't even been started yet, even though you can design them in the editor
+-battle map scenarios not supported - work on battle maps hasn't even been started yet

 ## The Scenario Editor
 The editor is available in [a separate repository](https://github.com/GlowPuff/JiMEditor).